Enhanced sampling methods for molecular dynamics simulations: Generalized ensemble and replica exchange methods

 \subsection{Expanded Ensemble}

-\hyperlink{ref:ExpEns} {Expanded ensemble} simulations~\cite{lyubartsev:jcp:1992:expanded-ensembles} use many of the same concepts as replica exchange simulations, but a single simulation moves between $K$ states.
-Specifically, a single replica or ``walker'' samples pairs $(\vx,k)$ from a joint distribution of configurations $\vx \in \Gamma$ and state indices $k \in \{1,\ldots,K\}$ given by,
+\hyperlink{ref:ExpEns} {Expanded ensemble} simulations~\cite{lyubartsev:jcp:1992:expanded-ensembles} use many of the same concepts as \hyperlink{ref:ReplEx} {replica exchange} simulations, but a single simulation moves between $K$ states.
+Specifically, a single replica or ``walker'' samples pairs $(\vx,k)$ from a joint \hyperlink{ref:Distribution} {distribution} of configurations $\vx \in \Gamma$ and state indices $k \in \{1,\ldots,K\}$ given by,

-where $g_k$ is an optional, but usually necessary, state-dependent weighting factor that adjusts the relative probability of each of the $k$ states in the full simulation that visits all of the states.
+where $g_k$ is an optional (but usually necessary for effective sampling) state-dependent weighting factor that adjusts the relative probability of the simulation visiting each of the $k$ states.

 The \emph{conditional} distribution of the state index $k$ given $\vx$ is specifically: